-If the applicant is Then the county of fiscal responsibility is An adult The county where the applicant currently resides.
-Moved from another state directly into a nursing facility or alternative HCBS setting in Arizona facility; or The county where the applicant last resided in his or her own home.
-Alternative HCBS setting State Hospital to a nursing facility or alternative HCBS; or The county where the applicant resided in his or her own home prior to admission to Arizona State Hospital or the public Moved from a penal institution to a nursing facility or alternative HCBS institution.
+If the applicant is And Then the county of fiscal responsibility is An adult Resides in his or her own home; or The county where the applicant currently resides.
+Moved from another state directly into a nursing facility or alternative HCBS setting in Arizona Resides in a nursing facility; or The county where the applicant last resided in his or her own home.
+Alternative HCBS setting Moved from the Arizona State Hospital to a nursing facility or alternative HCBS; or The county where the applicant resided in his or her own home prior to admission to Arizona State Hospital or the public Moved from a penal institution to a nursing facility or alternative HCBS institution.

-' , been legally severed The county where the parent(s) live at the time of ALTCS approval.
+A child (under age 18) The county where the parent(s) live at the time of ALTCS approval.
 Parental rights have been legally severed The county where the child resides.
 Parents are legally separated The county where the parent the child resides with.